 Peak Power and RMS Power.
 (These numbers are denoted in watts)

-Please don’t rely on the peak power number as something to expect to get out of your subwoofer.
+Would you please not rely on the peak power number as something to expect to get out of your subwoofer?

 This is strictly the number given by manufacturers indicating the MAX amount of power the woofer can handle.

 Generally speaking, you want your subwoofer to be able to handle more power.